How to Make Soy Wax Tarts (with Beeswax too!)

 Beeswax is a wonderful natural wax made by honey bees.
 Bees use it to build the sheets of honeycomb inside the hive.

-Beeswax is harder than soy wax.
+In it’s solid state, beeswax is harder than soy wax.
 This makes it a perfect material to blend with soy for making wax tarts.
 The soy adds softness to the mixture and the beeswax helps the tart last longer.

 Using Colorants and Scents

-The simplest way to add color and aroma to your homemade tarts is by using candle dye and essential oils.
+The simplest way to add color and aroma to your homemade wax tarts is by using candle dye and essential oils.
 The amount of each you need varies greatly depending on the individual product and manufacturer.

 The best advice I can give you is to find a color or scent that you like and experiment a bit.
 For scent, whether using essential oils or fragrance oils, start with a reasonable amount and make a small batch of wax tarts.